Select Page

 Click or select a state to view its corresponding data.
 Clicking on a state will toggle its visibility.
 Double-click on a state to display only that state’s line.

-• The proportion of children aged 4-6 years who were developmentally on track across all 5 AEDC domains has remained relatively stable over previous collection cycles.
+• In South Australia, the proportion of children aged 4-6 years who were developmentally on track across all 5 AEDC domains has remained relatively stable over previous collection cycles.
+Since 2012, the proportion of children who are developmentally on track has been increasing slightly and moving closer to the national average.

 • In 2024, 53% of South Australian children in their first year of full-time school were developmentally on track across all AEDC domains, compared with 52.9% nationally.
 This rate was lower than those recorded in the Western Australia, Victoria, and New South Wales.